potory/Prompthing/README.md

 ### Overview
 This documentation explains how to use markup features to generate text output with more advanced formatting.
 The markup syntax includes a hashtag followed by the name of the markup feature, followed by a colon and a list of arguments separated by semicolons.
 ### Nested Templates
-To use nested templates, you must add a name to one of the templates in your dataset and use the special syntax {{#t:templateName}} to call it in text.
+To use nested templates, you must add a name to one of the templates in your dataset and use the special syntax `{{#t:templateName}}` to call it in text.

-For example, the following dataset includes two templates, "locationTemplate" and "genderItemTemplate".
-The "genderItemTemplate" uses the "locationTemplate" as a nested template:
+For example, the following dataset includes two templates, `locationTemplate` and `genderItemTemplate`.
+The `genderItemTemplate` uses the `locationTemplate` as a nested template:
 ```json
 {
   "templates": [